Prayer no longer allowed over PA before football games in Jefferson County - NewsBreak

 “I’m very thankful and proud that we start every council meeting off with prayer,” Gardendale Mayor Stan Hogeland said.

-Prayer is a tradition before meetings and home football games – until now.‘We’re closing in on them’ says UFO expert on Pentagon findings
+Prayer is a tradition before meetings and home football games – until now.

 The Freedom From Religion Foundation announced Monday that Jefferson County Schools will no longer have loudspeaker prayers before games, calling it a violation of the separation of church and state.